Revelers Across US Brave Heat, Rain to Celebrate July 4th

 New Orleans residents welcomed rain and slightly cooler conditions after days of heat and humidity baked the city.
 The General Roy S. Kelley fireboat was returning to New Orleans Riverfront for a patriotic water show, sending streams of red, white, and blue water into the air.

-The Colorado towns and suburbs of Estes Park, Golden and Highlands Ranch cancelled fireworks celebrations after thunderstorm alerts were issued.
-Severe weather warnings scuttled Independence Day travel plans at Denver International Airport, where at least 290 flights were delayed and 171 cancelled -- among the most flights affected in the nation -- according to Flight Aware.
+The Colorado towns and suburbs of Estes Park, Golden and Highlands Ranch canceled fireworks celebrations after thunderstorm alerts were issued.
+Severe weather warnings scuttled Independence Day travel plans at Denver International Airport, where at least 290 flights were delayed and 171 canceled – among the most flights affected in the nation – according to Flight Aware.

 President Joe Biden hosted a barbecue for military families at the White House, which was decked out with red, white and blue bunting and big U.S. flags draped over the columns facing the South Lawn.
 Biden told the crowd gathered how grateful he was for their service.
 And he talked about how important it was to work to unify the nation.